Last Updated on

-- Broker Price Opinions (BPOs) are reports done to figure value.
+BPOs are reports done to figure the value on real estate.
 My staff does about 1,000 BPOs per year and we are paid an average of $50 per BPO, $50,000 a year.
 I hire someone to take pictures and my staff does the reports so I make about $20,000 a year without doing any of the work.
 You can make much more if you take the pictures and do the reports yourself.

-How long does it take to make money?
+How long does it take to make money as an agent?